danascheider/reactive_support/README.md

 as of September 2014, be found in ActiveSupport's API documentation with no functional differences.
 (This is true of ReactiveSupport 0.1.x and ActiveSupport 4.1.6.)

-ReactiveSupport includes an extension module, ReactiveExtensions, that additional methods in the spirit of, but not included in, ActiveSupport.
+ReactiveSupport includes an extension module, ReactiveExtensions, that houses additional methods in the spirit of, but not included in, ActiveSupport.
 This module needs to be included separately; the default configuration is that only ActiveSupport methods are added to your project.
 You can include ReactiveExtensions with a simple `require`: